ILIAS-eLearning/ILIAS/Modules/Chatroom/server/README.txt

 ==== Address ====
   Example: 192.168.1.1

-  The IPv4 address, the chatserver will be listen on
+  The IPv4 address, the chatserver will be listening on

 ==== Port ====
   Example: 8080